 Advocate For Decommissioning

-Advocate for safe and immediate decommissioning is a top priority in order to stave off a deleterious alternative of simply shuttering the plant for up to 60 years.
+Safe and immediate decommissioning is a top priority in order to stave off a deleterious alternative of simply shuttering the plant for up to 60 years.
 This requires advocating to state and federal regulators for the safe termination of operations and responsible storage of spent nuclear fuel.
 Where possible, this work should utilize the highly trained Central Coast-based employees and contract workers who have maintained the site for decades.

 Create Governing Entity

-Create a governing entity for stewardship and future land use that is independent and dedicated multi-stakeholder oversight of decommissioning and reuse will be required for at least the next two decades.
+Create a governing entity for stewardship and future land use that is independent and dedicated.
+Multi-stakeholder oversight of decommissioning and reuse will be required for at least the next two decades.
 This entity (or entities) would ensure the community’s future is in the community’s hands, with the opportunity to champion our interests and values, and should support a multitude of uses over time.